mahahahad/CodeYourCareer/README.md

 # Code Your Career

 This webpage is a guide to increasing one's programming knowledge and contains general tips and resources that have been gathered from hours of searching and watching videos which will be useful for anyone looking to get into coding or tech in general.
 As more information/resources are learned and gathered, the moderators will continue update the webpage to be even more helpful.
+Note that while certificates can be tempting to pay for, the more important aspects of these courses are the skills you derive from them so keep that in mind and approach these courses.

 ## Table Of Contents